Self-Enrollment Information for Fall 2014

-- The registration appointment period for Spring 2014 will run from October 28, 2013 through November 8, 2013, to be followed by open enrollment from November 9, 2013 through January 10, 2014.
+- The registration appointment period for Fall 2014 will run from March 24, 2014 through April 4, 2014, to be followed by open enrollment from April 5, 2014, through August 29, 2014.
 The University Registrar assigns each student an appointment.
 Once your appointment time arrives, you can register for courses.
 You can also adjust your schedule and add and drop courses.
 You DO NOT need to wait for the open enrollment period to adjust your schedule unless you want to add courses that are not available to students in your class during the registration appointment period.
 (See “Registration Guidelines,” below, for an explanation of enrollment priorities and restrictions.)

 With self-enrollment, you will know immediately after you submit your selections whether or not you have been placed in a course.

 Below is information you will need to know in order to register for the spring term.
 Please review the materials and familiarize yourself with the information so you are prepared to register for courses once your appointment time has arrived.
 There is no formal training for self-enrollment.
 Therefore, you should make sure you have reviewed and fully understand all the materials and procedures discussed below before registration begins.
 Please read all the information on this page before you proceed to review the University documents.

 Course lists are available on both the Law school web pages and the University Registrar’s web page.
 The Law School’s web pages provide more detailed information, as described below, but the University Schedule of Classes list contains the basic information you will need to register for courses.
 The University Schedule of Classes for the fall term is currently being updated and will be available March 17, 2014.
 The Law School's we pages are also being updated and will be completed before Spring Recess.